4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 Walk toward the plaza and you’ll be confronted with Rockefeller Center, numerous recognizable stores (Lego, Nintendo, FAO Schwartz, etc.), the famous ice-skating rink in the winter, and Radio City Music Hall just slightly further down W 50th.

-If you’re ready for some epic skyline views of New York, this is also a great time to head to the Top of the Rock!
+If you’re ready for some epic skyline views of New York, this is also a great time to head to the Top of the Rock, AKA the Top of Rockefeller Center.

 Want to experience incredible views from the Top of the Rock?

-Buy your Top of the Rock tickets today!
+Buy tickets to visit the Top of the Rock today!

 Top of the Rock vs Empire State Building: view of Empire State Building from Top of the Rock Observation Deck